q3769/chunk4j/README.md

 ```

-On the stitcher side, the `stitch` method is called repeatedly on all chunks.
-On each call, if a meaningful group of
+On the stitcher side, the `stitch` method should be called repeatedly on all chunks.
+On each call, if a meaningful group
-chunks can form to restore a complete original data blob (bytes), such bytes are returned inside an `Optional`;
+of chunks can form to restore a complete original data blob (bytes), such bytes are returned inside an `Optional`;
 otherwise if the group is still "incomplete" even with this current chunk added, the `stitch` method returns an
 empty `Optional`. i.e. You keep calling the `stitch` method with each and every chunk you receive; you'll know you get a
 fully restored original data unit when the method returns a non-empty `Optional` that contains the restored bytes.